 Over the past four decades, Prologis has embedded ESG practices across our business.
 In Japan, Prologis has invented what is now the standard for Japanese modern logistics facilities, with a variety of environmental and worker-friendly features.
-We continue to showcase creativity and innovation by introducing new technologies to make our buildings more sustainable, while promoting the health and well-being of our customers.
-In addition, in 2022, Prologis announced its commitment to achieve net zero emissions across its global value chain by 2040.
+We continue to showcase creativity and innovation by introducing new technologies to make our buildings more sustainable, while promoting the health and wellbeing of our customers.
+In addition, Prologis is committed to achieving net zero emissions across its global value chain by 2040.